-- Has strong links to individuals and companies that will help develop your business.
+- Have strong links to individuals and companies that will help develop your business.

-- Is willing to invest more than money (time, skills and manpower).
+- Are willing to invest more than money (for example; time, skills and manpower).

-- Is well connected in the investment community and can attract co-investors to raise higher funds.
+- Are well connected in the investment community and can attract co-investors to raise higher funds.

-- Has a proven track record of making investment deals.
+- Have a proven track record of making investment deals.

-- Has a history of building businesses and successful exits.
+- Have a history of building businesses and successful exits.

 A list of venture capital firms will soon be available from the National Venture Capital Association.